shaiss/near-intent-workshop/src/content/03-building-backend/01-local-contract.md

 // Define what an Intent looks like in our system
 // These derive macros enable conversion to/from JSON for the Intent struct
-#[derive(Serialize, Deserialize)]
-// This tells the serialization framework to use the version of serde from the NEAR SDK
+#[derive(BorshDeserialize, BorshSerialize, Serialize, Deserialize, Debug, Clone)]
 #[serde(crate = "near_sdk::serde")]
+#[serde(rename_all = "camelCase")]
 pub struct Intent {
+    pub user_account: AccountId,
-    pub action: String,         // What the user wants to do (e.g., "swap", "transfer") pub input_token: String,    // Token the user is providing pub input_amount: u128,     // Amount of the input token
+    pub input_token: String, // e.g., "usdc.near"
+    pub input_amount: u128,     // Amount of the input token
                                // u128 is good for token amounts - it can handle very large numbers
-                               // without risk of overflow, and tokens shouldn't be negative pub output_token: String,   // Token the user wants to receive pub max_slippage: f64,      // Maximum acceptable price difference (as a percentage)
+                               // without risk of overflow, and tokens shouldn't be negative pub output_token: String,   // Token the user wants to receive pub min_output_amount: u128,
-                               // Note: f64 is fine for this example, but in production
+    pub max_slippage: f64,    // e.g., 0.01 for 1%
-                               // fixed-point arithmetic might be preferred for financial calculations }
+    // IMPORTANT: Using f64 for financial calculations like slippage is generally
+    // discouraged in production smart contracts due to potential precision issues and
+    // non-deterministic behavior across different WebAssembly runtimes or toolchains.
+    // For production, consider using integer-based fixed-point arithmetic or a dedicated
+    // decimal type library.
+This f64 is for educational illustration of the logic flow ONLY. pub deadline: Timestamp,  // Unix timestamp in nanoseconds
+    // --- New fields for Verifier ---
+    pub intent_id: String,    // Unique ID for the intent }

 // This marks the implementation block for our contract methods